-shot," Sendek said.
-"Great players do that.
-He has made big baskets for us all season.'
+shot," Sendek said, "Great players do that.
+He has made his baskets for us all season."

-The Terps still had one last gasp left.
-Behind by five, Steve Blake, who finished with 21 points, trying to beat Maryland's press.
-With 20 seconds to go, Drew Nicholas missed a 3 that would have tied the game, but ACC Player of the Year Juan Dixon, who was held to 13 points, grabbed the rebound over Archie Miller.
-Dixon tried a pass inside to Lonny Baxter, but Grundy tipped the
+The Terps will find one late gasp left.
+Behind by five, Steve Blake, who finished with 21 points.
+It assists five rebounds and its neath, converted a lapup then stole the fall from Grandy as he was turning to heart Maryland's press.
+With 20 seconds to go, Drew Nirholas missed a just swould have itself the game, but ACC Player of the Year Juan Duxon, who was held to 13 points, grabbed the rebound over Archie Miller.
+Dixon tried a passituation to Lonny Baxter, but Grundy tupped the ball saws and was fouled to Baxter Stevenson.

-Grundy, a 75.2 percent free-throw shooter, had a chance to ice the game at the line with 9.7 gunned a 3 at the other end, but the ball bounced off the rim and out-of-bounds.
-State threw the ball in to Grundy, who was sent to the line again with 2.3 seconds left.
+Grundy, a 75,2 percent free-throw shooter, had a chance to ice the game at the line with 9,7 seconds remaining but missed both shots.
+Dixon gunned a 3 at the other end, but the ball bounced off the rim and out-of-bounds.
+State threw the ball in to Grundy, who was sent to the line again with 2,3 seconds left.

-Once again, Grundy missed the first free throw, but the Pack's first-team All-ACC selection got the second to fall, putting his team up four and ending any chance Maryland had left.
+Once again.
+Grundy missed the first free throw, but the Pack's first-team All-AGC selection got the second to fall, putting his team up four and ending any chance Maryland had left.

-"I would say it was the toughest free throw of my life," Grundy said.
+"I would say it was the toughest free throw of my life."
+Grundy said.
 "There were a lot of things going through my mind.
-I just blanked it out and pictured me being on the playground techniciansports.14
+I just blanked it out and pictured me being on the playground back at home.

-"I'm always the guy who likes to keep people
+"I'm always the guy who likes to keep people on the edge of their seats."

 Grundy scored a game-high 24 points on 9of-12 shooting to lead five State players in double figures.
-Sophomore Marcus Melvin also had a big game for the Pack, scoring 19 and making 4-of-8 3-pointers.
+Sophomore Marcus Melvin also had a big game for the Pack, scoring 19 and making 4-of-8 2-pointers.